-New Research Study for Children and Young People with Neurofibromatosis type 1
+New Research Study for Children and Young People with NF1

 NF1 Non Invasive Brain Stimulation

-Many young people with Neurofibromatosis type 1 (NF1) experience daily problems with learning, paying attention in the classroom and concentrating.
-However, at the moment there aren't many treatments for these difficulties
+Many young people with Neurofibromatosis Type 1 (NF1) experience daily problems with learning, paying attention in the classroom and concentrating.
+We don’t have many treatments for these difficulties at the moment.

-The University of Manchester, are starting a new study to try understand how a particular treatment called ‘transcranial direct current stimulation’ (tCDS) works to help children learn better.
-The study will involve two research visits and brain scans.
+At the University of Manchester, we are starting a new study to try understand how a particular treatment called ‘transcranial current stimulation’ (tCS) works to help children learn better.
+The study will involve three research visits and brain scans.
 We cover all expenses and provide a £20 gift voucher for each study visit as a token of appreciation (£60 for 3 visits).

 This study is for young people who are between 11-17 years old with a diagnosis of NF1.
-If you would like to find out more about this study, then please fill in the typeform on the link below and your details will be passed onto Dr Shruti Garg or please contact Dr Garg directly by calling 016130 60085 or email email@example.com.
-A parent's information sheet providing greater detail about the study can be found below.
+If you would like to find out more about this study, please get in touch by calling Dr Garg on 0161 701 4531, or by emailing email@example.com.